-- Being intentional in one-to-one meetings
+- They are intentional in one-to-one meetings

-- Developing stronger trust relationships
+- They develop stronger trust relationships

 Though this topic will be expanded upon another day, coaching is more complex than leadership because it always involves a team—one can’t be a coach without a team; however, one can exhibit leadership behaviors with no team involved.

 While I could write forever on discretionary effort (and I may someday), our book, The Coaching Effect, does a thorough job of explaining how discretionary effort is created by coaches/leaders/manages—in a work environment.
 The purpose of this blog, however, is to trigger critical thought, create discomfort and make you wonder if you are one who creates discretionary effort or are you one who sucks it from your team.

 While we would all like to think, because we have earned a leadership role, we are great at coaching for improved discretionary effort, our data paints quite a different picture.
 There are 40% of people currently in a leadership role are bad at coaching, and not only are they bad, they are not willing to change coaching behaviors in a way to increase the discretionary effort from those on their team.
 (Tweet this)

 Measuring Discretionary Effort

 Want to know how you are doing?
 Want to know how your leaders are doing?
 Want to know how to create permanent behavior change that creates more discretionary effort?
 Follow the next four steps:

 1. Measure the current effectiveness of your existing leaders

 2. Educate and develop them so they know how to not just lead, but coach